paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-001-national-parks-military-parks-monuments-and-seashores.md

 ### Statutory Notes

 #### References in Text
-Sections 281, 283, 284, and 1914 of title 18, referred to in subsec. (h)(1), were repealed by Pub.
+Sections 281, 283, 284, and 1914 of title 18, referred to in subsec. (g)(1), were repealed by Pub.
 L. 87–849, § 2, Oct.
 23, 1962, 76 Stat.
 1126, “except as they [sections 281 and 283] may apply to retired officers of the armed forces of the United States”, and were supplanted by sections 203, 205, 207, and 209, respectively, of Title 18, Crimes and Criminal Procedure.
 For further details, see Exemptions note set out under [section 203 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section203&num=0&edition=prelim).

 Section 190 of the Revised Statutes ([5 U.S.C.
-99](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section99&num=0&edition=prelim)), referred to in subsec. (h)(1), was repealed by Pub.
+99](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section99&num=0&edition=prelim)), referred to in subsec. (g)(1), was repealed by Pub.
 L. 87–849, § 3, Oct.
 23, 1962, 76 Stat.
 1126.
-See [section 207 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section207&num=0&edition=prelim).
+See [section 207 of Title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section207&num=0&edition=prelim), Crimes and Criminal Procedure.

 #### Amendments
+2022—Subsec. (a).
+Pub.
+L. 117–328, § 613(1), substituted “2029” for “2018”.

+Subsecs. (g), (h).
+Pub.
+L. 117–328, § 613(2), (3), redesignated subsec. (h) as (g) and struck out former subsec. (g).
+Prior to amendment, text of subsec. (g) read as follows: “No permit for the commercial or industrial use of property located within the seashore shall be issued by the Secretary, nor shall any public use area for recreational activity be established by the Secretary within the seashore, without the advice of the Commission, if such advice is submitted within a reasonable time after it is sought.”

 2009—Subsec. (a).
 Pub.
 L. 111–11 substituted “2018” for “2008”.

 1998—Subsec. (a).
 Pub.
 L. 105–280 substituted “The Commission shall terminate September 26, 2008.” for “Said Commission shall terminate 30 years after the date the seashore is established under [section 459b–2 of this title](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-459b-2).”

 1986—Subsec. (a).
 Pub.
 L. 99–420 substituted “30 years” for “ten years”.

+#### Effective Date of 2022 Amendment
+Pub.
+L. 117–328, div.
+DD, title VI, § 613, Dec.
+29, 2022, 136 Stat.
+5604, provided that the amendment made by section 613 is effective Sept.
+26, 2018.

 #### Effective Date of 2009 Amendment
 Pub.
 L. 111–11, title VII, § 7402, Mar.
 30, 2009, 123 Stat.
 1219, provided that the amendment made by section 7402 is effective Sept.
 26, 2008.